 Everyone fails.
 For many, fear of failure is paralyzing and holds them back from trying something new, taking a risk, or taking a step towards their goals.
 Conquering that fear of failure, not letting it stand in your way and learning how to rise from failure to success, are all important things that we all need to know and master.

 Fear of failure may actually be the small hurdle, though, ironically enough.
-Fear of success, the somewhat counter-intuitive concept that we are actually scared of achieving what we want to achieve, may be more subtle, harder to recognize, and more real, common and impactful than your think.
+The fear of success, the somewhat counter-intuitive concept that we are actually scared of achieving what we want to achieve, may be more subtle, harder to recognize, and more real, common and impactful than your think.

 The main reason for fear of success is that success means change, and change can be scary, even it is the change that you had always wanted.
 If you try something and fail, you go back to what you knew.
 You may not be happy about it, but you go back to your comfort zone.
 If you try something and succeed, you head into uncharted territory.
 Things are different.
 Things change.